 The major goal of our research is to delineate the neural circuits involved in the manifestation of neuropsychiatric disorders including addiction, maladaptive eating behaviors, and anxiety.
-To accomplish this, we take a multidisciplinary approach, relying on innovative neurotechniques to selectively perturb and monitor neural activity in genetically specified populations of mammalian neurons.
+To accomplish this, we take a multidisciplinary approach, relying on innovative techniques to selectively perturb and monitor neural activity in genetically specified populations of mammalian neurons.

-We determine how neural circuit elements directly regulate motivated behavioral states.
+On a larger scale, we aim to determine how neural circuit elements directly regulate motivated behavioral states.
 To accomplish this, we use in vivo optogenetics during automated measurements of naturalistic behavior.